badphysics/markdown-cv/index.md

 ## Experience

-`2019-Present`
+`2019- Present`
+__Machine Learning Specialist - R&D Partners__

+Utilized my skills in research and technical writing to facilitate the aquisition of research funding.
+I collaborate with  companies who are working on state of the art research in machine learning to analyze their research in order to maximize possible funding resourses.
+I create grant proposals and technical reports for submission to funding entities.<br>

+`2019 - 09/2019`
 __Lecturer of Mathematics - Dawson College__

-I am currently teaching Calculus I and Remedial Methods for Secondary 4.
-My responsibilities include preparing and delivering lectures, exams and evaluations.
+Responsibility includes teaching Calculus I and Remedial Methods for Secondary 4.
+Additional responsibilities include preparing and delivering lectures, exams and evaluations.
 <br>
 <br>